 Paul Alan Watkins, aka Little Paul, was a member of the Manson Family.
 In March of 1968, Watkins met Charles Manson for the first time at a house in Topanga Canyon where Manson and several Family members were staying.

 Watkins came to the house to visit a friend, but it turned out he no longer lived there.
 Manson invited Watkins to stay, and Watkins ended up spending the night at the house.
 After a night of marijuana and group sex, Watkins left the next day.

 A couple of months later Watkins returned to the Los Angeles area, where he was recognized by the two Manson girls who he met at the Topanga Canyon house.

-Manson tried to get Watkins back and send Family members over to threaten and scare him.
-When the Family members bragged to Watkins about the Tate murders Watkins went to the police.
+Manson tried to get Watkins back and sent Family members over to threaten and scare him.
+When the Family members bragged to Watkins about the Tate murders, Watkins went to the police.

-Watkins became a key witness in the murder trials and provided prosecutors Vincent Bugliosi information about The Family and the murders.
+Watkins became a key witness in the murder trials and provided prosecutors with information about The Family and the murders.

-During his time as prosecution witness, Watkins was almost killed in a fire that broke out in a Volkswagen van he was sleeping in.
-It was speculated that the fire had been set by Family members for revenge against testifying against Manson.
+During his time as a prosecution witness, Watkins was almost killed in a fire that broke out in a Volkswagen van he was sleeping in.
+It was speculated that the fire had been set by Family members for revenge against testifying.

 Later Life and Death